branch

 # User types: feature-authentication

-# Created branch 'feature-authentication' at abc1234
+# ✓ Created branch `feature-authentication` at abc1234

 At merge-base (default)

-git-loom branch feature-auth
+git loom branch feature-auth

-# Created branch 'feature-auth' at abc1234 (merge-base)
+# ✓ Created branch `feature-auth` at abc1234

 At a specific commit by short ID

-git-loom branch feature-auth -t ab
+git loom branch feature-auth -t ab

-# Created branch 'feature-auth' at 72f9d3a
+# ✓ Created branch `feature-auth` at 72f9d3a

 At another branch’s tip